awsdocs/aws-cloud9-user-guide/doc_source/sample-cplusplus.md

 ## Prerequisites<a name="sample-cplusplus-prereqs"></a>

-Before you use this sample, be sure to meet the following requirements\.
+Before you use this sample, make sure your setup meets the following requirements:
 +  **You must have an existing AWS Cloud9 EC2 development environment\.** This sample assumes you already have an EC2 environment that is connected to an Amazon EC2 instance running Amazon Linux or Ubuntu Server\.
 If you have a different type of environment or operating system, you might need to adapt this sample's instructions to set up related tools\.
 See [Creating an environment in AWS Cloud9](create-environment.md) for details\.
 +  **You have the AWS Cloud9 IDE for the existing environment already open\.** When you open an environment, AWS Cloud9 opens the IDE for that environment in your web browser\.
 See [Opening an environment in AWS Cloud9](open-environment.md) for details\.